emiribegic/tripplanner/README.md

-# Evaluate A News Article with Natural Language Processing
+# FEND Capstone - Travel App

-4th project at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front End Web Developer Nanodegree program.
+Final project at [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) Front End Web Developer Nanodegree program.

-This project aims to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
-When a user submits a URL of an article, the web page then dispalys sentiment analysis returned from [meaningcloud API](https://www.meaningcloud.com/products/sentiment-analysis), based on the contents of the article.
+This project aims to build a web app using all of the skills I have learned in Nanodegree program which are listed below (#Built with) section.
+The app allows users to create trip plans.
+When a user submit a city name with trip date, the web page then dispalys destination with its photo and 3-day weather forecast returned from external APIs.

 ## Built with
 * HTML